tksuoran/erhe/Readme.md

 -   Execute command: *CMake: Configure*
 -   Execute command: *CMake: Build*

-#### Notes for CLion users
+#### Build instructions for CLion

-CLion has initial support.
-Enable profiles that begin with end with `for CLion`, for example `GCC Debug for CLion`.
-You may have to adjust toolset configuration in CLion to use a specific toolset.
-Contributions are welcome.
+erhe has initial CLion support.
+Enable exactly one CMake profiles, for example `Debug` or `Release` at time.
+Do not enable both at the same time, because CLion would try to use same directory for both and this will not work.

 ## Configuration